June 17, 2026

 Managing business travel expenses is tedious.
 You're tracking flights booked on personal cards, chasing down hotel receipts weeks after trips, and trying to enforce per diem limits while employees are thousands of miles away.

-Real-time visibility changes everything about travel expense management.
 Instead of waiting weeks to see what employees spent, you get instant notifications for every transaction.
-Ramp automatically categorizes travel expenses, separating flights, hotels, meals, and ground transportation, while matching receipts to transactions in real-time.
+Ramp automatically categorizes travel expenses and matches receipts to transactions in real time.
+Employees snap photos of receipts via text or mobile app, and OCR technology extracts the relevant details, eliminating manual data entry.

-Try an interactive demo and see why Ramp customers save an average of 5% a year across all spending.
+Try an interactive demo and see how Ramp customers save an average of 5% a year across all spending.

 Try Ramp for free